HelloSpoon/HelloSpoon-Spark/README.md

 Ax-12+ Half Duplex USART Comunication Copyright (c) 2011 Savage Electronics and Dynamixel Pro library for OpenCM-9.04 made by ROBOTIS, LTD.

-Modified to work only with Dynamixel XL-320 actuator.

 Modifications made by Luis G III for HelloSpoon robot.

 Webpage - http://hellospoonrobot.com